Letters from Tokyo

 If you’ve lived in Japan

 Some of this will feel familiar and some of it may not match your experience at all.
-That’s intentional.
+That’s fine.
 These letters aren’t written to speak for anyone else who has lived here - long-term or otherwise.
 They simply reflect one life, observed from one position - mine - over time.
 Agreement isn’t assumed, and recognition isn’t guaranteed.

 What to expect